Hosta Care Guide (All You Want To Know)

 Hosta Catherine grows on clay soil amended with peat.

 The best soil for a hosta is improved native soil with compost or peat.
 Before planting, mix a few buckets of your garden soil with the compost and plant the hosta in this soil mix.
+Use only quality compost from a reliable manufacturer.

 The best soil pH is 6.0-7.0, which means it should be neutral or slightly acidic.
 Most soils are in this range.
 If it is too acidic or too alkaline, it can cause leaf problems.